nomath4u/radiusnetworks.github.io/_posts/2014-07-06-making-an-ibeacon-with-android-l.md

 </td></tr>
 </table>

 * Another setting allows you to configure the transmitter frequency by choosing one of three settings.
 This is important because the more frequent the transmissions, the more accurate the distance estimates can be for an Android or iOS device detecting the beacon.
 The settings below correspond to the following frequencies.
-The frequencies were measured by counting packets detected by a Mac bluetooth scanner, so they may not be exact.
-Note that the ADVERTISE_MODE_LOW_POWER setting actually transmits the most frequently -- something that should use more power (possibly signifying a bug in the naming of the settings).
+The frequencies were measured by counting packets detected by a Mac Bluetooth scanner, so they may not be exact.
+Note that the `ADVERTISE_MODE_LOW_POWER` setting actually transmits the most frequently -- something that should use more power (possibly signifying a bug in the naming of the settings).

 <table class="rsum">
 <tr><th>Setting
 </th><th>Transmit Frequency
-<th><tr><td>ADVERTISE_MODE_LOW_LATENCY
+</th></tr><tr><td>ADVERTISE_MODE_LOW_LATENCY
 </td><td>approx 1 Hz
 </td></tr><tr><td>ADVERTISE_MODE_BALANCED
 </td><td>approx 3 Hz